kemetic-labs/crypto-icons/README.md

 This package incorporates the excellent cryptocurrency icon font originally created by [Mirko Garozzo](https://github.com/mirgj).
 The original font project is available at:
 - [github.com/mirgj/cryptocurrency-icons-font](https://github.com/mirgj/cryptocurrency-icons-font)

-We extend our gratitude to Mirko Garozzo for creating this valuable resource.
+We thank Mirko Garozzo for creating this valuable resource.

 ## License